IBM/aspera-cli/README.md

 $ brew install ruby
 ```

-It is also possib le to use `rvm`.

 ### Linux

 If your Linux distribution provides a standard ruby package, you can use it provided that the version is compatible (check at beginning of section).